prophet6250/AES-128-Implementation/README.md

 3. Seperate Encipher and Decipher modes (currently just enciphers, outputs, deciphers and outputs)
 4. bit optimizations are heavily missing from the basic operations of AES

-1 may be achieved by using a hasing functions that creates a 128 bit digest (like MD5 or something)
+1 may be achieved by using a hashing functions that creates a 128 bit digest (like MD5 or something)

 2 may be achieved by calculating the number of blocks of data, encrypting individual blocks and appending them to a buffer, and then outputting the buffer in the end